 Aluminium scrap.

-(b) (b) B2080: Waste gypsum arising from industry process not included on list A (note the related entry on list A A2040);
+(a bis) B1040: Scrap assemblies from electrical power generation not contaminated with lubricating oil, PCB or PCT to an extent to render them hazardous

+(b) B1110: Electrical and electronic assemblies;

 (c) B2050: Coal-fired power plant fly-ash, not included on list A (note the related entry on list A A2060);

-(d) B2060: Spent activated carbon not containing any Annex I constituents to the extent they exhibit Annex III characteristics, for example, carbon resulting from the treatment of potable water and processes of the food industry and vitamin production (note the related entry on list A A4160)
+(d) B2060: Spent activated carbon not containing any Annex I constituents to the extent they exhibit Annex III characteristics, for example, carbon resulting from the treatment of potable water and processes of the food industry and vitamin production (note the related entry on list A A4160);

+(e) B2080: Waste gypsum arising from industry process not included on list A (note the related entry on list A A2040).

+(e bis) B3040: Rubber wastes

+The following materials, provided they are not mixed with other wastes:

+Waste and scrap of hard rubber (e.g., ebonite);

+Other rubber wastes (excluding such wastes specified elsewhere).

 For further information, see section II.A of the General technical guidelines.